 Special Monthly Compensation (SMC)

-Special Monthly Compensation is an additional tax-free benefit that is paid in cases where a veteran or other qualified applicant needs assistance from another person due to what the VA describes as a “specific disability.”
+Special Monthly Compensation is an additional tax-free benefit paid in cases where a veteran or other qualified applicant needs assistance from another person due to what the VA describes as a “specific disability.”
 SMC is described as a “higher rate of compensation paid due to special circumstances.”

 Basic Allowance for Housing (BAH) Compensation

 Monthly Housing Allowance (MHA) (same as the military Basic Allowance for Housing (BAH)) is tax-free monthly housing benefit for veterans utilizing GI Bill benefits and enrolled in school.
-Veterans receive MHA monthly payments directly and are different than GI Bill payments which are sent directly to the school.
+Veterans receive MHA monthly payments directly and are different from GI Bill payments which are sent directly to the school.